-Origins Canada endorses and supports all legislation that provides unrestricted access to original birth records to adopted persons and their natural families.
+Origins Canada endorses and supports all legislation that provides unrestricted access to original birth records to adopted persons, natural families and extended family members.

 Origins Canada strongly advocates for legislation free of vetoes or any other restrictions.